Animal Emotions

 • PLAY – a core emotion involved in playful social interactions.
 One of the most influential systems, and one that’s often ignored – or condescendingly laughed at.

 • LUST – a core emotion involved in mate seeking and sexual behaviour.
-Brains versus bodies, gender differences and mate choice.
+We’ll discuss brains versus bodies, gender differences and mate choice.

 • SEEKING – a core emotion involved in exploration, foraging and all other emotional systems – and with tremendous effects on learning.